WAVE: Weighted Autoregressive Varying Gate for Time Series Forecasting: Method

 Recently, most time series forecasting research utilizes encoder-decoder or encoder-only Transformers for TSF \citep{li2019logtrans,zhou2021informer,wu2022autoformer,nie2023time,liu2024itransformer}, with limited focus on end-to-end decoder-only autoregressive Transformer because of error accumulation issue.
 For long-term forecasts, The autoregressive Transformers requires iteratively doing one-step prediction, leading to error accumulation and higher MSE compared to non-autoregressive models that generate the entire forecast at once.

-To prevent error accumulation, we use an autoregressive Transformer (Fig. \ref{fig:arma_overall}) that treats one-step prediction as the complete forecast.
+To prevent error accumulation, we use an autoregressive Transformer (Fig. \ref{fig:arma_result_introduction}) that treats one-step prediction as the complete forecast.
 Inspired by PatchTST \citep{nie2023time}, we adopt a channel-independent approach, predicting each series separately and applying RevIN \citep{kim2022reversible} to each.
 For an input series of length \( L_I \) in $\mathbf{S}_I$, we apply non-overlapping patches with a patch size \( L_P \), dividing the input into \( N = \frac{L_I + P}{L_P} \) patches, where \( P \) is zero-padding for divisibility.
-This ensures that each out-of-sample prediction token covers the entire forecasting length \( L_P \), thereby avoiding error accumulation.
+This ensures that each out-of-sample prediction token covers the entire forecasting length \( L_P \), thereby avoiding error accumulation\footnote{Please note that, consistent with previous studies on long-term time series forecasting, this paper focuses on one-step prediction for the next long time period.
+Specifically, we predict the next token of length \(L_P\).
+Readers can view AR tokenization as PatchTST-style tokenization with an added autoregressive loss.}.

 Fig. \ref{fig:arma_result_introduction} shows that autoregressive Transformers using this method can achieve performance comparable to existing SOTA models.
 Additionally, decoder-based architectures may have significant advantages in extended lookback length and varying output horizon, highlighting their potential.